IFA 2024 Congress in Cape Town, South Africa

 Like the BIT seminar, this seminar may be more of an educational experience for the broad range of attendees at IFA Congresses who have no or very little experience in dealing with this specialised sector.

-It would be useful to include representatives from the UN sub-committee and industry organisations such as the IGF, which do a lot of international tax work in this field.
+Representatives from the UN sub-committees on transfer pricing and on extractive industries taxation issues as well as industry organisations such as the IGF, which do a lot of international tax work in this field, will be represented on the panel.

 Panel Chair: Stig Sollund (Norway)